-All brokers/dealers and financial institutions who desire to do business with the City must supply the Finance Director with the following: Annual audited financial statement, proof of National Association of Securities Dealers Certification, certification of having read the City's investment policy and receipt of the City's Trading Authorization.
-The Investment Committee will conduct an annual review of the financial condition and audit of documents on file.
+All brokers/dealers and financial institutions who desire to do business with the City must supply the Finance Director with the following: Annual audited financial statement, proof of Financial Industry Regulatory Authority (FINRA) Certification, certification of having read the City's investment policy and receipt of the City's Trading Authorization.
+The Investment Committee will conduct an annual review of the financial condition of authorized brokers/dealers and the safekeeping institution and an audit of the submitted documents on file.